What Tree Sitting Taught Me About Activism—And Life

 On May 12, a friend and I donned our T-Rex suits, and hopped a worksite fence.
 We then sauntered onto the pipeline thruway, set up a badminton net and proceeded to play a game.
 We obstructed TMX work for about 20 minutes and cost the pipeline a sizeable (and legally undisclosable) sum.

-For our actions, my friend and I will be sentenced to 21 days in jail in January 2023.
-Let that sink in: We are going to jail for dressing up as dinosaurs and playing badminton while TMX executives, insurers and the Canadian government are irreversibly altering the planetary biosphere.
+For our actions, my friend and I were sentenced to 21 days in jail in January 2023.
+Let that sink in: We will go to jail for dressing up as dinosaurs and playing badminton while TMX executives, insurers and the Canadian government are irreversibly altering the planetary biosphere.
 My personal worries and climate anxiety can be debilitating, but when I imagine standing in front of the judge, speaking my truth and then getting escorted away in handcuffs, I don’t feel afraid.
 I anticipate it being one of the proudest moments of my life.